eda-ricercatore/gulyas-scripts/notes/uml.md

 		* If the class name is a concatenation of words, the first letter of each word in this concatenation shal be capitalized.
 		* That is, write the first letter of each word in upper case.
+			\cite{WikipediaContributors2018g}.
-		* Or, use the camel case.
+		* Or, use the camel case \cite{WikipediaContributors2018f,WikipediaContributors2018g}.
+		* Or, use the Hungarian notation \cite{WikipediaContributors2018e}.
 + middle compartment
-	- Class attributes
+	- Class attributes.
-	- Left aligned
+	- Left aligned.
-	- Write each attribute (entirely) in lower case
+	- Write each attribute (entirely) in lower case \cite{WikipediaContributors2018g}.
-		* Use of the snake case is strongly recommended.
+		* Use of the snake case is strongly recommended \cite{WikipediaContributors2018g}.
 + bottom compartment
-	- Operations (i.e., functions or methods) that the class can executes
+	- Operations (i.e., functions or methods) that "the class can execute."
-	- Left aligned
+	- Left aligned.
-	- Write each operation (entirely) in lower case
+	- Write each operation (entirely) in lower case \cite{WikipediaContributors2018g}.
-		* Use of the snake case is strongly recommended.
+		* Use of the snake case is strongly recommended \cite{WikipediaContributors2018g}.